 iv] Church orientated

 Unlike the other gospels, Matthew makes mention of the church and produces a gospel which is very useful in teaching new believers the Christian faith.
-Although the church envisaged in the gospel is not an institution as such, but rather a gathering of believers, the gospel reflects the needs of discipling a fellowship of believers.
+Although the church envisaged in the gospel is not an institution as such, more a gathering of believers, it does reflect the need for discipling a fellowship of believers.

-The work is clearly produced for a church situation where Jewish believers are in the majority, and so Palestine is the obvious origin of the gospel.
+The work reflects a church situation where Jewish believers are in the majority, and so Palestine is the obvious origin of the gospel.
 Tradition states that "Matthew wrote among the Hebrews".
-Of course, there were Jewish communities outside Palestine and so other centres have been suggested, eg. Syria, particularly Antioch.
+Of course, there were Jewish communities outside Palestine and so other centers have been suggested, eg., Syria, particularly Antioch.
 There is no firm evidence one way or the other, and in the end, it makes little difference to our understanding of the gospel.

-The tendency has been to date Matthew around 85AD, that is some 20 years after Mark.
-An organised church, priority of Mark, supposed references to the destruction of Jerusalem in 70AD...... are used to support the argument.
+The tendency has been to date Matthew around 85AD, ie., some 20 years after Mark.
+An organized church, the priority of Mark, the supposed references to the destruction of Jerusalem in 70AD...... are used to support this argument.
 Church tradition has Matthew as the first gospel, written while Peter and Paul were still preaching in Rome.
 (Tradition has Peter's execution in Rome dated 64AD).
-There is actually no reason to discount the view of the early Christian writers (eg. Irenaeus).
+There is actually no reason to discount this view held by early Christian writers (eg., Irenaeus).
 The gospel certainly doesn't necessarily reflect the destruction of Jerusalem in 70AD.
 Nor is there anything in the gospel to really preclude an early date, say around 60AD.
 The main problem is that it does seem that Matthew has used Mark as a prime source, but increasingly scholars accept that there may have been an earlier common source used both by Matthew and Mark.
-In any case, oral tradition would have been firmly set by this stage and could itself serve as the common tradition.
+In any case, oral tradition would have been firmly set by this stage and could itself serve as a common tradition.

 The gospel claims no author.
 Church tradition has Matthew, the disciple of Jesus, as the author, but early support for this tradition is confused.
 The writer is clearly an educated Jew who writes fluent Greek in an Aramaic style.
-He does seem to rest on oral tradition rather than an eye witness account, and so the designation "Matthew" may just be a dedication to a disciple whom the author respects and possibly knew.
+He does seem to rest on oral tradition rather than an eye witness account, and so the designation "Matthew" is probably a dedication to a disciple whom the author respects, and even possibly knew.

 The Synoptic problem

-From an early time scholars have wondered about the similarities in the first three gospels (the synoptic gospels) and at the same time their differences.
+Over the intervening years scholars have wondered about the similarities between the first three gospels (the synoptic gospels) and at the same time their many differences.
 Nearly 45% of Matthew's gospel is similar to Mark and follows much of the same order.
 Another 20% is similar to Luke, and again follows much the same order.
 In the 20th century it was generally held that Mark and a document called Q were the source for both Matthew and Luke - the Christian historian Eusebius gives priority to Mark.
 This theory is questioned by some.
 The Griesbach theory / hypothesis (originally proposed in 1789) proposes the priority of Matthew; see Farmer, Problem; either Matthew, Mark and then Luke (so Butler, The Originality of Matthew, 1951, ie., the canonical order, so Augustine) or Matthew, Luke and then Mark (so Griesbach, Farmer, .....).
 Matthew's gospel may well have been initially composed in Aramaic and later translated into Greek.
 It is very Jewish, anti-Pharisaic / nomistic, critical of the unbelieving members of the synagogue, emphasizing the teachings of Jesus over the teachings of the synagogue and formally arranged as a covenant renewal document.
-The way Matthew stitches sayings is also typically Aramaic, cf. James.
+The way Matthew stitches sayings is also typically Aramaic, cf., James.
 So, the reworking of a document suited to believing Jews for distribution among Gentiles may well explain the production of both Mark and Luke.
-From a literary point of view Matthew takes precedence due to the thematic arrangement of both narratives and discourses, but technically Mark takes precedence The issue is unresolved, although the majority of scholars hold to the priority of Mark.
+From a literary point of view, Matthew takes precedence due to the thematic arrangement of both narratives and discourses, but technically, Mark takes precedence The issue is unresolved, although the majority of scholars hold to the priority of Mark.

 It is possible that the gospels developed independently of each other within particular church centers, or geographical regions.
 The gospel writer may have referenced a prior work (a proto-Matthew / proto-Mark), but their own received tradition took priority.
 There is little doubt that an oral tradition developed within the early church, a tradition where the stories and teachings of Jesus were told and retold.
 One would expect these traditions to move amongst the different Christian communities, rub off each other, and develop a common form and order.
-The verification of this tradition by the apostles would control the development of myth and the setting of a standardized gospel account.
-The death of the apostles through martyrdom or aging would prompt the production of a written version of this tradition.
+The verification of this tradition by the apostles would standardize it, and at the same time restrict the development of myth.
+The death of the apostles through martyrdom, or age, would prompt the production of a written version of the tradition.
 See Rist, The Independence of Matthew and Mark, 1978.
 There are strong literary parallels between Matthew and Luke indicating either as a primary source.

-The purpose of Matthew's gospel is to proclaim that the kingdom, which God foretold by the prophets, has reached fulfillment in the life, death, resurrection and exaltation of Jesus Christ who is the promised Messiah, the Son of David.
-Therefore the messianic kingdom of heaven (God) is now - "at hand", (inaugurated).
+The purpose of Matthew's gospel is to proclaim that the kingdom, which God foretold by the prophets, has reached fulfillment in the life, death, resurrection and exaltation of Jesus, the Christ, God's great I AM, the promised Messiah, the Son of David.
+Therefore the messianic kingdom of heaven (God) is now - "at hand", (inaugurated / realized).
 The immediacy of the kingdom demands an immediate response.
 Sadly the Jews, and especially their leaders, reject the evidence of the kingdom's presence in Jesus, and thus stand condemned.
-Yet, a faithful remnant of Israel did believe, and to this vine is grafted the Gentile stem and thus the church becomes the people of God in this final age.
-This people of God must stand in a troubled and hostile world and give witness to the new reality of the kingdom (the gospel).
+Yet, a faithful remnant of Israel do believe, and to this vine is grafted the Gentile stem and thus the church becomes the people of God in this final age.
+This people of God must stand in a troubled and hostile world and give witness to the new reality of the kingdom.
 This may bring persecution, but as members of the kingdom they share the blessings of the covenant.
 They stand eternally secure in the one who gave his life as a ransom for many.

 i] Christology - an explanation of who Jesus is